x-axis/heiswayi.github.io/_posts/2015-08-11-my-own-artificial-intelligence-program.md

 #### **If you ask me WHY?**

 If you ask me why I built this program, maybe this is the answer; I don't know when I'm going to die for sure.
 I might not be able to tell everything I want to people I loved, but at least with this program, they might able to find some answers from me.
 Even it's the same if I'm getting old and older.
 Knowledge and memories can fade away and be forgotten.
 Every word is meaningful and I don't want to lose it.
-Whatever thing I promised, I want to realize it as far as I can.
+Whatever thing that I promised, I want to realize it as far as I can.
 Just find me here if one day I am no longer be able to talk to.

-I'm just experimenting stuffs, no big deal!
+I'm just experimenting stuffs, no big deal! :)